towolf/towolf.github.com/docs/PsychPriority/Priority.markdown

 neccessary to execute the PsychLinuxConfiguration function manually.

 GNU/Linux supports priority levels between 0 and 99.
-Zero means standard non\-realtime timesharing operation \-\- Play fair with all other applications.
-Increasing values greater than zero mean realtime mode: The Matlab/Octave process is scheduled in realtime mode with a priority corresponding to the given number \- higher means better, but also more likelihood of interfering with system processes.
+Zero means standard non-realtime timesharing operation -- Play fair with all other applications.
+Increasing values greater than zero mean realtime mode: The Matlab/Octave process is scheduled in realtime mode with a priority corresponding to the given number - higher means better, but also more likelihood of interfering with system processes.
 Try to stick to a level of 1 unless you have reason to go higher.
 Level one is usually sufficient, unless you run other realtime applications on the same